Here's How the Child Tax Credit Could Increase Under Trump

 - The credit would phase down for single parents once their income reaches a limit of $75,000, or $110,000 for married couples.

-- Families with a tax liability under $1,000 per child can still receive a tax refund, equal to 15% of your income over $3,000 up to a maximum amount of $1,000 per child.
+- Families with a tax liability under $1,000 per child can still receive a tax refund, equal to 15% of income above $3,000 up to a maximum amount of $1,000 per child.

-Lastly, the ODCT would expire as it was a temporary provision under the TCJA.
+The ODCT would expire, as it was a temporary provision under the TCJA.

-As the Republican-led Congress moves forward with their tax plan, advocates of the CTC like founder and former president of the Center on Budget and Policy Priorities (CBPP) Robert Greenstein, warns there are still ways to improve the child tax credit framework.
+As the Republican-led Congress moves forward with their tax plan, advocates of the CTC, such as Robert Greenstein, founder and former president of the Center on Budget and Policy Priorities (CBPP), warns there are still ways to improve the child tax credit framework.

 “Depending on how such changes are crafted, they could either help children in lower-income working families or bypass them while favoring children in families higher on the income scale, with incomes of up to half a million dollars a year,” wrote Greenstein for the Brookings Institution.